San Juan Islands, Strait of Juan de Fuca, Olympic National Forest, Scoters, Auklets, Murrellets, Orcas.

 Are these places/things you have heard about but didn’t know where they were or where to find them?
 We’ve got them all!

 We arrived at the Dungeness National Wildlife Refuge in Washington about noon on Saturday.

-We met with Dave to get our paperwork, hats, pins, t-shirts, and (new to us) sweatshirts.
+We got our paperwork, hats, pins, t-shirts, and (new to us) sweatshirts.
 After a quick tour of the refuge, we were told to just take it easy this week.

 So far, we have found this place amazing.
 If we were going on vacation this is exactly the kind of place we would seek out.

 There is only one “volunteer pad” so we are the only resident volunteers here.
 There are about 70 active local volunteers.
 We’re parked in the maintenance yard behind a locked gate overlooking a newly planted oak savannah, away from any public visitors.

 We’re not sure what all we will be doing here, we’ll find out in the coming week.